 In summary, the difference between TCP and UDP is that TCP offers reliability, ordered delivery, and flow control at the expense of increased overhead and latency.
 UDP provides low-latency, lightweight communication without reliability guarantees or packet ordering.

 The comparison between TCP and UDP depends on the specific requirements of the application.
-Understanding both the protocols is necessary for understanding networking.
+Understanding both protocols is necessary for understanding networking.

 He is a senior solution network architect and currently working with one of the largest financial company.
 He has an impressive academic and training background.
 He has completed his B.Tech and MBA, which makes him both technically and managerial proficient.
 He has also completed more than 450 online and offline training courses, both in India and ...